Inspired by Gemma’s recent holiday to Portugal, we’ve put together an itinerary covering some of our favourite spots within this beautiful country.

 Sintra is another charming Portuguese town worth a visit.
 A convenient day-trip from Lisbon, it can also be the perfect detour on your return to the airport.

-South to Comporta
+Drive south to Comporta

 Extend your holiday in Portugal by driving roughly an hour south of Lisbon.
 The keen-eyed will spot large storks resting on electrical posts as you travel!
 This route also involves crossing the iconic and scenic Ponte 25 de Abril suspension bridge, soaring above the Tejo estuary.
 It also allows you to reach Sublime Comporta, another special hotel.